Polar Code

 Black water

-Under the Polar Code, dumping of raw sewage is permitted beyond 12NM (13 miles) from land, ice shelves or fast ice, and as far as practicable from areas of sea ice concentration exceeding a density of one in ten.
-This could result in raw sewage being inadvertently dumped in a feeding ground for Antarctic wildlife.
+Under the Polar Code, dumping of raw, untreated sewage is permitted beyond 12NM (13 miles) from land, ice shelves or fast ice, and as far as practicable from areas of sea ice concentration exceeding a density of one in ten.
+This could result in raw sewage being inadvertently dumped in an important feeding ground for Antarctic wildlife.
 ASOC advocates for stronger regulations to protect vulnerable ecosystems, including no dumping of untreated sewage in the Southern Ocean.

 Gray water